 Volunteers must respect the confidentiality of those who write to the PLP.

-Volunteers must be able to come during set volunteer days (Wednesdays and Thursdays).
+Volunteers must be able to come during set volunteer days (Tuesdays and Wednesdays).
 Unfortunately, we cannot accommodate other days at this time.

 Volunteers must have a respectful and willing attitude to help with the various duties and responsibilities given to them by staff and management.